ruchisahota/gaia/v1/doc/documentation.md

 #### `targetIdentity (string)`

-Represents the Identity name of the managed object
+Represents the Identity name of the managed object.

 | Characteristics | Value  |
 | -               | -:     |